 Category 2: if the article was assigned a second category, it will reflect that here.

 Comments: this will show if the article has comments turned on or off, and how many comments have been made to this article.
-Hidden if the commenting features are turned off globally in the Preferences administration panel.
+Hidden if the commenting features are turned off globally in the Preferences panel.

 Perform changes on selected articles